mdda/mdda.github.io/_posts/AI/2016-07-23-datascience-sg-workshop.md

 add to that, I created a new 'application' that showed how Autoencoders could be used to do anomaly detection (with MNIST as the base data).

-On top of that, we went through the CNN-Commerce example, so that people could see how a pretrained CNN could be repurposed to be used on classes that hadn't previously been encountered by the network.
+In addition to that, we went through the CNN-Commerce example, so that people could see how a pretrained CNN could be repurposed to be used on classes that hadn't previously been encountered by the network.